-SAMHSA’s Division of Workplace Programs (DWP) oversees federal and federally regulated workplaces to eliminate illicit drug use in federal workplaces and help all workplaces to become drug-free.
+SAMHSA’s DWP oversees federal and federally regulated workplaces to eliminate illicit drug use in federal workplaces and help all workplaces to become drug-free.
 DWP also provides resources to help employers create cost-effective, safe, and healthy workplaces.
 For more information, see its Drug-Free Workplace Toolkit called Making Your Workplace Drug-Free and a list of certified drug-testing labs.

-Effective October 1, 2017—The HHS's Mandatory Guidelines for Federal Workplace Drug Testing Programs using urine now allows federal executive branch agencies to test for additional Schedule II drugs of the Controlled Substances Act (i.e., oxycodone, oxymorphone, hydrocodone, and hydromorphone) in federal drug-free workplace programs.
+Effective October 1, 2017—HHS' Mandatory Guidelines for Federal Workplace Drug Testing Programs using urine now allows federal executive branch agencies to test for additional Schedule II drugs of the Controlled Substances Act (i.e., oxycodone, oxymorphone, hydrocodone, and hydromorphone) in federal drug-free workplace programs.

-U.S. Department of Defense's (DoD's) Drug Demand Reduction Program (DDRP)
+- U.S. Department of Defense (DoD) Drug Demand Reduction Program (DDRP)

 DATIA provides education, resources, and advocacy to those involved in and interested in drug and alcohol testing.

-SAPAA promotes and communicates quality, integrity, and professionalism in the administration of workplace substance abuse prevention programs through education, training, and the exchange of ideas.
+SAPAA promotes and communicates quality, integrity, and professionalism in the administration of workplace substance use prevention programs through education, training, and the exchange of ideas.